Muhammad Shafi Daudi: Career

 He became the General Secretary of All India Muslim Conference in 1930.

 In 1932, he merged his All India Muslim Conference with All India Muslim League. he was nominated as one of the permanent vice presidents of Muslim League along with Muhammad Iqbal and Shafaat Ahmed Khan by Aga Khan III on 15 February 1934.

 In 1935, when Swaraj Party merged into Indian National Congress he did not join the Congress.

 He also participated in 1937 Indian provincial election on the ticket of Majlis-e-Ahrar-ul-Islam.

-Death
+Death and legacy

 He died on 25 January 1949 at his hometown Daudnagar.

+A Statue was setup in memory of Shafi Daudi at the Tilak Maidan in Muzaffarpur, Bihar by All India Freedom Fighters Federation.